Inauguration of Bongbong Marcos: Ceremony

 Before the inauguration rites, departure honors in Malacañang Palace grounds for the outgoing President Rodrigo Duterte was held.
 Duterte arrived at around 9:00 a.m. and was followed shortly by Marcos.
 The two proceeded inside Malacañang and held one-on-one talks, descended the Palace stairs, and witnessed the departure honors for Duterte, which began with a 21-gun salute followed by an inspection of troops, and the farewell of the outgoing president to his cabinet members.
 Duterte proceeded to leave first for a visit to the Greenbelt shopping mall in Makati before embarking a commercial flight back to Davao City at 5:00 p.m.
 PST (UTC+08), while President-elect Marcos stayed a couple of minutes before departing for the National Museum of Fine Arts.

 After Marcos arrived at the venue, the ceremony began with the singing of the national anthem, Lupang Hinirang, by Toni Gonzaga.
 Following the singing of the national anthem, an interfaith prayer and a full military and civil parade was held.
 Senate President Tito Sotto then read the proclamation of the election results.
 Marcos then began taking his oath of office.
+He used a Bible that was also used during the first presidential inauguration of his father Ferdinand in 1965.
 As per tradition, the chief justice of the Supreme Court, Alexander Gesmundo, administered the oath of office.
 At exactly 12:00 PST (UTC+08), Marcos recited the following, as prescribed by the Constitution: